 Focusing on clarity and simplicity is key in knowing how to create a good user manual.
 Being as specific as possible and not making assumptions about what your end-users know and don’t know is crucial.
 Always use the same words when describing something and keep the number of the words and jargon to a minimum.
 Sentences should be easy to understand and to-the-point.
 Visuals should have the correct level of detail and include movement and a model if possible.

 3. Step-by-step approach

 A simplified step-by-step approach helps with clarity and allows the end-user to swipe through the user manual at their own phase.
 Step-by-step user manuals increase the likelihood of people actually reading (and understanding) what to do and how to do it.
 Nobody will read a confusing 784-page user manual with only text.
 A clear step-by-step user manual is way more effective and helps the user to actually achieve a task.

 A typical issue with traditional user manuals is that they’re focusing on the product and not the problem that needs solving.
 With the so-called Outside-In Instructional Design, we shift the focus from the product description to a more action-oriented process from the end user’s point-of-view on how to actually perform a task.
 How to create a good user manual actually starts from taking the seat of the end-user.

 Consider publishing your user manual in a digital format instead of printing on paper.
 Sharing your user manual with your end users in a digital format through QR codes, direct links or embedding on your website or app allows them to access your instructions on any device whenever they actually need them.
 A PDF version of your paper user manual could be a solution, however, this is static and difficult to maintain and impossible track.
 Also, it often lacks a clear step-by-step approach.

 Now you know how to create a user manual based on some of our best practices.
-You can always request a free trial of the SwipeGuide instruction software with a simple editor CMS and try these tips yourself!
+You can always contact us and we’ll tell you more about what the SwipeGuide instruction software can offer your company.